-The return of financial stability made it possible for Wofford to claim a chapter of Phi Beta Kappa in 1941, the first time such recognition had been extended to an independent college in South Carolina.
+The college's growing academic reputation made it possible for Wofford to claim a chapter of Phi Beta Kappa in 1941, the first time such recognition had been extended to an independent college in South Carolina.
 Soon after this happy occasion, however, the nation plunged into World War II.
 Wofford graduates served in the military in large numbers, many as junior combat officers or aviators.
 Seventy-six alumni and students died in the war.
 Wofford's enrollment was so drastically reduced that the Army took over the campus on Feb.
 22, 1943, to offer accelerated academic instruction for Air Corps officers.
 The faculty and 96 remaining Wofford students did their work at Spartanburg Junior College or at Converse.

 After the war, under the stimulus of the G.I.
 Bill of Rights, enrollment suddenly shot up to 720 during 1947-48.
 This figure was almost twice the reasonable capacity of Wofford's facilities, already taxed by two decades of postponed maintenance.
-Compounding the challenge was the fact that South Carolina Methodists deferred any capital projects or strategic planning into the mid-1950s while they tried to decide whether they should unify their colleges on a new, rural campus at the foot of the Blue Ridge Mountains.
+Compounding the challenge was the fact that South Carolina Methodists deferred any capital projects or strategic planning while they tried to decide whether they should unify their colleges on a new, rural campus at the foot of the Blue Ridge Mountains.
 While the state's Baptists approved such a plan at Furman University, the Methodist institutions ultimately retained their historic identities and campuses.

 The only alumnus to serve as president of Wofford, Dr. Walter K. Greene '03, thus suffered through a very stressful administration (1942-1951) that today is remembered primarily as a golden age for Terrier athletics.
 Under the coaching of Phil Dickens, the 1948 football team set a national record with five straight ties.
 Wofford then won 15 straight games before losing a 1950 Cigar Bowl match with Florida State.
 Another celebrated achievement was a 19-14 upset of Auburn to open the 1950 season.
-Dickens' teams were known for skillful operation of a single wing offense similar to that used at the University of Tennessee as well as solid "Wofford Gold" uniforms, whose coppery color was so close to that of contemporary footballs that it created a nationwide controversy.
+Dickens' teams were known for skillful operation of a single wing offense similar to that used at the University of Tennessee as well as solid

+"Wofford Gold" uniforms, whose coppery color was so close to that of contemporary footballs that it created a nationwide controversy.

 Born in the years immediately following World War II, the "Baby Boomers" began moving into elementary schools in the 1950s.
 During the presidential administrations of Francis Pendleton Gaines (1952-1957) and Charles F. Marsh (1958-1968), the Wofford community laid the foundations to serve this much larger college population.
-Administration and finances needed the most immediate attention, and Gaines was fortunate to persuade Spartanburg textile executive Roger Milliken to join the board of trustees.
-Wofford also moved ahead with a series of important building projects that included a complete renovation of Main Building, a new science building, the beautiful Sandor Teszler Library, and the Burwell campus center.
+Gaines was fortunate to persuade Spartanburg textile executive Roger Milliken to join the board of trustees.
+Milliken was able to challenge the college in fundraising and long-term planning, and ultimately served for 48 years on the board.
+Wofford also moved ahead with a series of important building projects that included a complete renovation of Main Building, a new science building, the Sandor Teszler Library, and the Burwell campus center.
 Four new residence halls built during this period gave occupants a measure of privacy and comfort.
 Seven fraternity lodges were built on campus to unify and improve Greek life.
-The new buildings and improved financial management made it possible for the college to expand its enrollment to 1,000 students.
+The new buildings and improved financial management made it possible for the college to expand its enrollment to 1.000 students.